hamaier/ak-dm-glossary/_glossary/a.md

 # New Term - no spaces
 Added this to check logical rendering.
-  - No blank lines w/in if clause doesn't render properly
-  - Blank line after if opening clause. doesn't render
-  - Blank line before if closing clause. doesn't render
+  - Blank line before if clause
-  - Blank line before start of if. no change
-  - Blank line after end-if
+  - Blank line after if clause

 {% if page.asup %}
 Inside the loop
 {% include_relative {{ page.asup }} %}
 {% endif %}

 # Archive Folder
 a consistent file structure with use constraints and backup schedule that houses the definitive record of a project’s data resources.
 Products in the archive folder are the subject of metadata records and are the versions intended for use and dissemination.
 Contrast with working folder.